Many patients do not lose weight after knee replacement

 • “One patient discussed how activity led to pain, ultimately making her avoid any activity: “the reality is if I walk for 30 to 45 min, then I have a burning sensation in my knee.
 I’m also always conscious that my kneecap could be slipping out.
 I worry about that.
 Those are definitely limitations that don’t allow me to work out”

 • “Several patients reported difficulty in engaging in physical activity due to having lower levels of fitness, not enough stamina, and getting fatigued quickly.
-“I still have to get some more muscles in my leg because I knew when I was not walking for two years before the surgery I was losing a lot of ability to walk and every-thing else.
+“I still have to get some more muscles in my leg because I knew when I was not walking for two years before the surgery, I was losing a lot of ability to walk and every-thing else.
 So now it’s hard to walk because I didn’t walk in two years” (This came from a 78 year old male patient after his knee replacement).

 The knee replacement did not provide enough motivation to lose weight: